ianlintner/forum/README.md

 ```bash
 python -m roman_senate.cli info
 ```
 ## Game Modes Explained

+### Simulation Mode (`roman_senate.cli simulate`)

+In Simulation Mode, senators function as autonomous agents with memory, goals, and decision-making capabilities:

+1. Senators remember past debates, votes, and interactions
+2. They form dynamic relationships that evolve based on voting alignment
+3. They provide detailed reasoning for their stances, rhetorical approaches, and votes
+4. The simulation displays the evolving relationship network between senators

+This mode is ideal for:
+- Observing emergent political behavior and coalition formation
+- Studying how relationships influence political decision-making
+- Experiencing a dynamic and unpredictable simulation

-### Simulation Mode (`roman_senate.cli play`)
+### Traditional Simulation Mode (`roman_senate.cli simulate --traditional`)

-In Simulation Mode, you watch as AI-controlled senators debate and vote on important matters facing Rome.
+In Traditional Simulation Mode, you watch as AI-controlled senators debate and vote on important matters facing Rome.
 The game will:

 1. Initialize a set of senators with unique personalities and political alignments
 2. Generate historically appropriate debate topics
 3. Simulate debates with multiple rounds of speeches
 4. Conduct voting and display results

-This mode is perfect for:
+This mode is useful for:
 - Learning how the Roman Senate functioned
 - Enjoying the political drama without active participation
 - Studying the sophisticated speech generation system
+- Faster simulations when agent memory is not needed
+- Experiencing a more dynamic and unpredictable simulation

 ### Interactive Mode (`roman_senate.cli play-as-senator`)